 My first experience with the Goldring E3 was a good one.
 It delivered a tight and punchy bass, a smooth midrange, and a lively top end that made records sound full of energy.
 For a while, I was more than happy with its performance on my Rega Planar 1 turntable.
 But as the stylus wore out, the problems started creeping in.
 The right speaker began to play noticeably quieter than the left, which made every listening session frustrating.

-For a moment, though, I honestly thought I was going deaf in my left ear—or maybe just needed an earwax cleanup—and was about to book a doctor’s appointment.
-Luckily, it was only the cartridge messing with me.
+For a brief moment, I genuinely thought something was wrong with my hearing.
+I even considered whether I needed an earwax cleanup and was this close to booking a doctor’s appointment.
+Thankfully, it was just the cartridge messing with me.

 Why I Chose the AT-VM95E